 - Joke SCPs are a deliberate use of this trope.

 - As for accidental examples, SCPs tend to be much less terrifying if you recognize the decidedly non-anomalous source of the page image.
-For example, there's one of a large, strange mass of random aircraft parts (I forget the number and description), which is instantly recognizable to anyone who's visited (or even walked past) the Museum of Contemporary Art in Los Angeles, on account of being a a perfectly ordinary (as ordinary as modern art gets, anyway) and entirely uncontained sculpture on permanent display smack dab in the middle of the main courtyard out front.
+For example, there's one of a large, strange mass of random aircraft parts which is instantly recognizable to anyone who's visited (or even walked past) the Museum of Contemporary Art in Los Angeles, on account of being a a perfectly ordinary (as ordinary as modern art gets, anyway) and entirely uncontained sculpture on permanent display smack dab in the middle of the main courtyard out front.

 - This is a natural hazard for horror-themed Play By Post Games, given that they usually have a very crude art style in order to update in a timely manner.
 Even the better ones only become scary once you've been reading long enough to get sucked in—it's difficult to adequately convey the scariness of a particular section to someone who hasn't been read previous sections.